martinsolent/comp_dashboard/docs/apprenticeships/child_3.md

 ### Information for Apprentice side set-up

-You will have to do download software to take the test so if you are using a work computer and don't have admin rights - we recommend you use your own computer
+You will have to do download software to take the test so if you are using a work computer and don’t have admin rights - we recommend you use your own computer.
+The invigilator will need to see you working on your exam they do not need to see your screen/have your screen shared.

+As a backup, we recommend you have your phone available so you can use MS Team App as a backup to video share if there are any issues are running teams and the exam side-by-side on your computer.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-KV_UoS-nRI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>